Banned Books Week

 Banned Books Week is an annual awareness campaign promoted by the American Library Association and Amnesty International, that celebrates the freedom to read, draws attention to banned and challenged books, and highlights persecuted individuals.
-Held during the last full week of September since 1982, the United States campaign "stresses the importance of ensuring the availability of those unorthodox or unpopular viewpoints to all who wish to read them" and the requirement to keep material publicly available so that people can develop their own conclusions and opinions.
+Held in late September or early October since 1982, the United States campaign "stresses the importance of ensuring the availability of those unorthodox or unpopular viewpoints to all who wish to read them" and the requirement to keep material publicly available so that people can develop their own conclusions and opinions.
 The international campaign notes individuals "persecuted because of the writings that they produce, circulate or read."
 Some of the events that occur during Banned Book Week are The Virtual Read-Out and The First Amendment Film Festival.

 History

 Banned Books Week was founded in 1982 by First Amendment and library activist Judith Krug.
 Krug said that the Association of American Publishers contacted her with ideas to bring banned books "to the attention of the American public" after a "slew of books" had been banned that year.
 Krug relayed the information to the American Library Association's Intellectual Freedom Committee, and "six weeks later we celebrated the first Banned Books Week."

 Since 2011, the American Association of School Librarians (AASL) has designated the Wednesday of Banned Books Week as Banned Websites Awareness Day.
 Their goal is "to bring attention to the overly aggressive filtering of educational and social websites used by students and educators."
 In the AASL's 2012 national longitudinal survey, 94% of respondents said their school used filtering software, with the majority of blocked websites relating to social networking (88%), IM or online chatting (74%), gaming (69%), and video services like YouTube (66%).
 The AASL's position is that "the social aspect of learning" is important for students in the 21st century and that many schools go "beyond the requirements set forth by the Federal Communications Commission in its Child Internet Protection Act."

-For the 2022 event, student activist Cameron Samuels was named the first Youth Honorary Chair for distributing banned books in the Katy Independent School District in Texas.
+Since 2021, the event has featured events with honorary chairs, beginning with novelist Jason Reynolds in 2021.
 In April 2022, PEN America released a report titled "Banned in the USA" revealing an increase in book banning in the United States since 2021.
 Student activism against book banning also increased.
+For the 2022 event, author George M. Johnson was named the Author Honorary Chair for their banned memoir, All Boys Aren't Blue, and student activist Cameron Samuels was named the first Youth Honorary Chair for distributing banned books in the Katy Independent School District in Texas.
+In 2023, actor and literary advocate LeVar Burton was recognized as the Honorary Chair with student advocate Da'Taeveyon Daniels as the Youth Honorary Chair.
+In 2025, actor and activist George Takei was named Honorary Chair, and freshman college student Iris Mogul was named Honorary Youth Chair.